tskoyo/ai-git-commit/README.md

     api_key: "YOUR_OPENAI_API_KEY"
     model: "gpt-4"
     max_tokens: 100
-2. Alternatively, you can set environment variables (see Environment Variables section).
+2. Alternatively, you can set an environment variable API_KEY.